Macadamian/smart-pantry/README.md

 ### Installation Instructions
 1. Clone the repo: `git clone https://github.com/Macadamian/smart-pantry.git`
 2. In Android Studio select "Open existing project" and select the `SmartPantry` folder.
-3. Plug in your device and click the run button to build the app
+3. Plug in your device, or emulate a compatible device using [Genymotion](https://www.genymotion.com/#!/download) and click the run button to build the app

 Project Structure
 =========